abstractacres/abstractacres.github.io/_posts/2024-07-07-Why is the TLD for this website dot garden.md

 The care in the writing process and website management behind Communicate.garden makes it a "digital garden".
 The definition of a "digital garden" is flexible.
 The idea of a digital garden began with Mark Bernstein’s 1998 essay “Hypertext Gardens”[^2].
 "Hypertext Gardens" refer to how hyperlinking changed the structure of a website so that users could better wander and explore.
 Today, most digital gardens differ from blogs in that they are non-linear, imperfect presentations of one's thoughts over time.
 Communicate.garden borrows from the art director, designer, and poet, Annika-Hansteen Izora who recently listed 8 values that guided her understanding of "digital gardens" in her article, "On Digital Gardens: Tending to Our Collective Multiplicity"[^3].
 Read more about our values [here](communicate.garden/2024/11/27/Values.html).

-This website fits under the category of ".garden" because Communicate.garden is a digital garden about a research garden.

 References: